MEDUSA: Scalable Biometric Sensing in the Wild through Distributed MIMO Radars: System Design

-To achieve optimal performance, it is crucial to find a balance of two key factors: diversity gains from spatially distributed MIMO arrays and SNR gains from each co-located MIMO antenna array.
-We provide analytical discussion for deployment, supported by empirical experiments.
+To achieve optimal performance, it is crucial to find a tradeoff of two key factors - \textit{Diversity vs. SNR}: Diversity gains from spatially distributed MIMO arrays and SNR gains from each co-located MIMO antenna array.
+We provide an analytical discussion of this trade-off, supported by empirical experiments.

-\emph{\textbf{Discussion:}} \system's insight is that each single-view radar captures only partial vital sign information, affected by signal blockages and subject movement, especially in NLoS.
-The captured vital signs varies significantly with the subject's orientation.
-As Fig.~\ref{fig:multiviewframe} illustrates, radar data from four orthogonal directions~(front, back, left, and right) demonstrates substantial diversity.
-Each MIMO radar potentially captures information from one or two orthogonal directions.
-SNR, proportional to antenna count, determines signal quality.
-While a $16 \times 16$ array offers higher SNR than a $4 \times 4$ array, it provides limited spatial diversity.
-Conversely, sixteen $1 \times 1$ arrays maximize spatial diversity but sacrifice SNR.
-To balance deployment convenience, complete spatial diversity, and adequate SNR, we propose an optimal configuration of four $4 \times 4$ MIMO arrays in orthogonal directions.
-This setup ensures comprehensive vital sign information from moving subjects in NLoS conditions while maintaining signal quality in a low deployment workload.
+\emph{\textbf{Discussion:}} Medusa shows that single-view radars capture only partial vital sign information due to signal blockages and subject movement, especially in NLoS conditions.
+The measurements vary significantly with the subject's orientation.
+To achieve optimal performance, Medusa balances SNR and spatial diversity.
+Mathematically, any reflected signal \(S_t\) can be represented as a linear combination basis functions:

+where \(\{\phi_i\}_{i=1}^{N}\) are components corresponding to distinct viewing angles, and $\alpha_i$ represents the amplitude of the $i_{th}$ component.
+Since a complete representation of the target’s reflected signals requires decomposition into at least four orthogonal directional components, our empirical experiments demonstrate that a \textit{single-view} radar capture only partial vital sign information due to signal blockages and subject movement, particularly under NLoS conditions.
+In contrast, using four vantage points distributed around the subject effectively covers the full ($360^\circ$) with minimal blind spots.